marcmyers/webdriverio-7-windows-issue/readme.md

 To re-execute the tests, you'll need todo the following:
 > netstat -ano | findstr :4444

-> taskkill /PID <PID> /F
+> taskkill /PID 00000 /F

-Replace <PID> with the PID from the process running on 4444
+Replace 00000 with the PID from the process running on 4444